ProjectsKoryHasWorkedOn/2018_AoE_ECG_2nd_Edition/README.md

 * E.g. Edge of the board having a fight, raid, and scout spot

 ### On what I wanted to add to the AoE ECG
+#### Card limits concept
+* ~ 10 wall cards/per player
+* Having a card limit of 1/per player for building and tech cards that are only played up to once/each game (e.g. “Hand Cart”, “Mill”, & “Elite War Elephant (Persian)”)

+#### Research phase concept
+* Introducing a research phase after the construction phase.
+In this phase, players can play cards with a research cost

+#### Purchase phase and tactics card concept
+* Dividing them into an Age I, II, III, and IV deck based on how powerful they are
+* As part of set-up, 3 cards from each of these decks are put in a row and revealed
+* During the purchase phase (a new phase that's the first phase of each player's turn), a player can choose to buy up to 3 of these cards if they pay the cost associated with the cards and meet the Age requirements.
+At the end of a player's turn, new tactics cards are put out to replace taken tactics cards.
+If a tactics card refers to cards that neither civilization can play (e.g. “Cavalry Archers”) then it may be discarded and replaced with another card.
+Played tactics cards go in a discard pile

+#### Discovery concept
+* Exploration of the map results in drawing a discovery card from your discovery cards deck, which consists of: "Boar" x 2, "Sheep" x 4, "Stand of trees" x 3, "Fallen Tree" x 2, "Berries" x 1, "Gold Nugget" x 1, "Exposed Gold Deposit" x 1, "Quarry" x 1,  "Rock Collection" x 1, & unique relic cards x 3.
+Relics must be placed into No Man's Land upon drawing them.
+The other cards may be played during the player's current & future turns.

+#### In-game deck-building concept
+* Browsing through a unit cards deck during the enlistment phase
+* Browsing through a building cards deck during the construction phase
+* Browsing through a technology cards deck during the research phase
+* Setting up each of the decks so that they only consist of cards that a player can play given their civilization and current Age.
+Throughout the game, more cards will be added to these decks (e.g. upon advancing to the next Age)
+* Any of a player's units, buildings, and technologies removed from play return to that player's units, building, and technology deck

 #### Heroes concept
 * Stats of them are buffed versions of standard units (e.g. Theodoric the Goth is a stronger Huskarl) with the same prerequisites and resource costs as their base model
 * Can only be played once